How to start snail farming: Beginners Guide

 Stage 4: (May to September)

 Finishing growth: the snails are moved into the field.
-Just one acre can accommodate 1.2 million snails and produce 10 tonnes of snail meat.
+One acre can accommodate 1.2 million snails and produce 10 tonnes of snail meat.

-A one-acre plot needs to be laid out with tilted wooden supports, like pallets propped up, which protect the snails from adverse weather and allow dry food to be placed on top for when they come up to feed at night.
+A one-acre plot needs to be laid out with tilted wooden supports, like pallets propped up, which protect the snails from adverse weather and allow dry food to be placed on top when they feed at night.

-The netting covers the entire area to prevent the snails from escaping, and it also prevents birds and rats from entering to feed on the snails.
+The netting covers the entire area to prevent the snails from escaping and prevent birds and rats from entering to feed on the snails.

 Conclusion